-Qualified clean-fuel vehicle property is defined by section 179A(c) of the IRC.
+Qualified clean-fuel vehicle property is defined by IRC section 179A(c).
 This property includes the engine, exhaust components, and fuel storage and delivery components that enable the vehicle to use clean fuel either in the retrofit of an existing vehicle or in a manufacturer's original equipment vehicle.
-However, qualified clean-fuel vehicle property does not include any qualified electric vehicle.
+However, qualified clean-fuel vehicle property does not include any qualified electric vehicle, or any qualified hybrid vehicle.
 The original use must commence with the taxpayer and the vehicle must be acquired for use by the taxpayer, and not for resale.